If you’re planning to rock a set of press-on nails (or if you’re already doing so), learning how to remove nail glue is essential.

 Removing Nail Glue From Nails With Nail Buffer

-Still, have a bit of nail glue left over on your nails after you’ve removed your press-on?
+Still have a bit of nail glue left over on your nails after you’ve removed your press-on?
 Using a buffer is a great way to remove it, especially if you’ve already soaked your hands in soap and water to loosen up the glue.

 All you need is to gently and carefully buff away the glue using gentle, circular motions until all the glue has come off.
 Be careful not to overbuff your nails.